Tsuki to Hoshi ga Odoru Midnight: Background

 "Tsuki to Hoshi ga Odoru Midnight was announced on September 10, 2022, during the first concert of Hinatazaka46's nationwide Happy Smile Tour 2022 at the Aichi Sky Expo, followed by the first live performance of the title song.
 Kyōko Saitō served as center (lead performer), her first time for a title song and her second after 2017's "Soredemo Aruiteru".

 Production and release

 The single was released in five versions: Type-A, Type-B, Type-C, Type-D, and regular edition.
-It is the first single released after the departure of Miho Watanabe from the group, and Type-A and Type-B included the video recording of her "graduation" ceremony concert at the Tokyo International Forum on June 28, 2022, which was also the group's final concert with 22 members from three generations.
+It is the first single released after the departure of Miho Watanabe from the group, and Type-A and Type-B included a video recording of her "graduation" ceremony concert at the Tokyo International Forum on June 28, 2022, which was also the group's final concert with 22 members from three generations.
 Type-C and Type-D included documentaries about the group's fourth generation members, who debuted in September 2022.